nitro41992/splitting-sucks/docs/test_coverage_product.md

 ## What This Means for Product Timeline

-**Before UI Redesign Can Start:**
+**UI Redesign Can Now Proceed with Confidence:**
-- We need at least basic tests for the People Assignment Screen
+- ✅ Tests for the People Assignment Screen are complete
-- We should have tests for the Bill Splitting Screen
+- ✅ Tests for the Bill Splitting Screen are complete
-- Without these, redesigning these screens is risky
+- The core functionality is now well-tested, making UI redesign much less risky

 **Before Offline Caching Can Launch:**
-- We need thorough tests for data flows across all screens
+- We still need to implement tests for image handling in offline mode
 - We should test what happens when network connection is lost during use

 ## Implementation Plan

-### Phase 1: Assignment Screen Tests (2-3 days)
+### Phase 1: Assignment Screen Tests ✅ COMPLETED
-1. Create test for AssignStepWidget rendering and VoiceAssignmentScreen
+1. ✅ Created tests for AssignStepWidget rendering
-2. Test voice recording and transcription process
+2. ✅ Tested person management (add/remove/rename)
-3. Test manual assignment of people to items
+3. ✅ Tested manual assignment of people to items
-4. Test data flow to WorkflowState
+4. ✅ Tested data flow to WorkflowState

-### Phase 2: Split Screen Tests (2-3 days)
+### Phase 2: Split Screen Tests ✅ COMPLETED
-1. Create tests for SplitStepWidget UI and calculations
+1. ✅ Created tests for SplitStepWidget UI and calculations
-2. Test tip and tax distribution
+2. ✅ Tested tip and tax distribution
-3. Test per-person totals accuracy
+3. ✅ Verified per-person totals accuracy
-4. Test data flow between screens
+4. ✅ Tested advanced scenarios with shared items
+5. ✅ Validated edge cases like removing assigned people

 ### Phase 3: Proceed with UI Redesign with Confidence
-Once these tests are in place, UI redesign can proceed with much lower risk
+With core functionality tests now in place, UI redesign can proceed with much lower risk.

+### Phase 4: Image Handling Tests (For Offline Caching)
+1. Implement tests for offline image storage
+2. Verify thumbnail generation and retrieval
+3. Test synchronization when returning online

 ## How to Use This Guide